Position available: divisional executive at the IDC

 - Drive growth and industrialisation within the value chain;

-- Provide strategic leadership and guidance to senior managers within the division; and
+- Provide strategic leadership and guidance to senior managers within the division

 The qualifications and skills:

-- Proven leadership skills and experience in interacting with and serving on Boards; and
+- Proven leadership skills and experience in interacting with and serving on boards

-Should you be interested in the above position and meet the minimum qualifications and skills please apply directly for the position via the careers portal on the IDC website before the November 30 2018.
+Should you be interested in the position and meet the minimum requirements please apply directly via the careers portal on the IDC website before November 27.
+For enquiries contact Mr Holger Fischer on 011 269 3016 or email holgerf@idc.co.za

 This article was paid for by the Industrial Development Corporation.